 The first thing to establish in a condemnation case is whether the condemning agency has the right of eminent domain.
 In Texas, the condemning entity must be the government or a private entity acting with government authorization.
 If the entity attempting to force you to sell your property is neither, they do not have the authority to exercise eminent domain.

 In order to exercise eminent domain authority, the condemned property must be purchased for public purpose or use.
 Another basis for challenging eminent domain is that the taking of your property is not a public necessity or that the foundation of the taking is arbitrary and capricious.

 Some appropriate purposes for the exercise of eminent domain would be purchasing your land alongside a highway to construct a new entrance ramp.
 An example of a private entity authorized by the government would be an MLB team purchasing land for a new ballpark.
 However, a private company purchasing private property to build a new shopping center might not constitute a valid public use.
 A property owner requires the representation of a skilled Texas eminent domain attorney to analyze the intended purpose.

 Call Our Texas Eminent Domain Attorney to See if You Have a Valid Challenge to Condemnation

 Challenging the exercise of eminent domain is difficult, and a landowner needs the benefit of an experienced and knowledgeable Texas condemnation attorney.
-If your property is being threatened by the exercise of eminent domain by the government or an authorized entity, contact a business litigation attorney at The Queenan Law Firm, P.C. to learn more about our services and how we can help you.
+If your property is being threatened by the exercise of eminent domain by the government or an authorized entity, contact an Arlington, TX business litigation attorney at The Queenan Law Firm, P.C. to learn more about our services and how we can help you.
 Call (817) 476-1797 to schedule a free consultation.